 February 2023 Read with Jenna Book Club Pick

-Oof.
 This story about Maddie, known as Maame to her family, was immersive and beautifully complex.
 Dealing with friendships, racism, familial obligations, and then grief, this story swept me away.
 Maddie lives in London as the primary caretaker of her father who has Parkinson’s.
 Her mother spends most of her time in Ghana.

 I felt fiercely protective of Maddie while reading this book.
 There were times I wanted to swoop in to relieve some of the burdens of this wonderful character with a heart of gold.
 But it was more rewarding to see Maddie finding her inner strength and learning to prioritize herself and her dreams.

-I can’t recommend this book about grief enough – especially as a book for book clubs.
+I can’t recommend this coming-of-age book about grief enough – especially as a book for book clubs.
 It’s one of the best books of 2023 and a great pick for a list of book club books.
-This is one of the heavier books in our beach reads 2023 post, but this list would not be complete without it.
+This is one of the heavier books in our beach reads 2023 post, but the list would not be complete without it.
 This is also one of the best novels about Africa I have ever read.

 September 2022 Read with Jenna Book Club Pick